smoretti/logwatch_tomcat8/README.md

 # Description #
-This is a set of custom filters and settings for monitoring different services with **logwatch** (http://sourceforge.net/projects/logwatch/).
-Copy this files in your _/etc/logwatch/_ directory.
+This is a set of custom filters and settings for monitoring different services with **logwatch** (https://sourceforge.net/projects/logwatch/).
+Copy this files in your _/etc/logwatch/_ or _/usr/share/logwatch/_ directory depending of your Linux OS.
 # Services #
-## Tomcat 7 ##
+## Tomcat 8 ##
 This service able to accumulate and summarize information about Errors in _catalina.out_ log file.
 It has 2 modes: